 Call for Papers

 If you believe Science Education Matters, and you have something you would like to share as a blog post, papers are being accepted.
 Your post should be between 600 and 1500 words.
-THe topic should be relevant to Science educators and those who care about Science education, and the future.
-The topic should be broad, yet specific examples shoudl be explored in the post.
-Any references should be cited at the bottom in APA style and the websties should be hyperlinked within the post.
+The topic should be relevant to Science educators and those who care about Science education, and the future.
+The topic should be broad, yet specific examples should be explored in the post.
+Any references should be cited at the bottom in APA style and the websites should be hyperlinked within the post.
 Photos owned by the author are also a great addition.
-Please email Kimberly G. Massey to share you topic idea BEFORE preparing your post.
-Please allow 5 business days for a reply.
-SC teachers may qualify to earn 5 recertification credits in the area of Publications towards their teaching credential.
-Posts need not be submitted by teachers.
-Anyone who is passionate about science education may submit a post.
+Please email Kimberly G. Massey to share your topic idea BEFORE preparing your post.